remino/mkx/README.md

 As the name _mksh_ is more commonly associated with the [MirBSD Korn Shell](https://www.mirbsd.org/mksh.htm), this repo has been renamed from _mksh_ to _mkx_.
 The same goes for the namesake script within.

 Invoking `mksh` with `mkx` used to be the equivalent of `mksh -b` or `mksh -i <interpreter>`.
 But the with this name change, `mkx` was now made to work like `mksh`.

+## Tests

+Tests are written in [Bats](https://bats-core.readthedocs.io/en/stable/).

+To run them, install Bats and run `bats tests` in the project root directory.